Top of page

 Back to top

 Living with cancer can be challenging, and active monitoring can bring a range of feelings and emotions.
 Some people feel relieved that they don’t need to start treatment straightaway.
-Others find it hard to first be told they have lymphoma, only to then be recommended active monitoring.
+Others find it hard to first be told they have lymphoma but that it’s not being treated straightaway.

 Family and friends might also find the approach difficult to understand.
 It can be an additional challenge to have to deal with other people’s emotions as well as your own.
 You could signpost them to our information about active monitoring, instead of having to explain it yourself.
 Remember also that our helpline team are here to support both you, and those close to you.